retronav/rosette/README.md

 # Rosette

 Rosette is a library that transforms Notion pages into structured JSON and HTML, turning Notion into a lightweight, elegant CMS.
-Just like a rosette.
+Just like a rosette, clean, beautiful, structured.

 ## Installation